 This study gives contextual information for IWS in the adult ICU population; and gives evidence for IWS risk in adults.
-The majority of IWS research literature has been derived work conducted in the paediatric critical care population, where IWS is recognised, assessed with validated tools;
+The majority of IWS research literature has been derived from work conducted in the paediatric critical care population where IWS is recognised, assessed with validated tools

-( benzodiazepine and opioid withdrawal scale (SOPHIA) clinical opioid withdrawal scale (COWS), and managed with longer acting opioid agents including methadone 6,7 .
+( benzodiazepine and opioid withdrawal scale (SOPHIA); clinical opioid withdrawal scale (COWS)) and managed with longer acting opioid agents including methadone 6,7 .
 In the paediatric critical care literature, children exposed to opioids or sedatives for greater than 72 hours are deemed at IWS risk 3.
 In the context of this point prevalence, almost half of included patients could be at risk of developing IWS3.
 Finally, the study was conducted in 39 UK ICUs and therefore gives a broad perspective of IWS risk and include preadmission medication, and prevalence of opioid and sedative exposure.

-There were limitations to the point prevalence data; 78 (ICUs originally offered to participate with only 39 (50%) ICUs finally contributing their data.
-One in four of ICU admissions were admitted with Covid-19 related pathophysiology and could make our data less representative of ICU admissions during a non-pandemic time.
-We did not collect relevant clinical outcome data after the day of point prevalence including duration of mechanical ventilation of ICU length of stay.
+There were limitations to the point prevalence data;.
+78 ICUs originally offered to participate with only 39 (50%) ICUs finally contributing their data.
+One in four of ICU patient admissions were admitted with Covid-19 related pathophysiology and thus the data may not reflect ICU admissions during a non-pandemic time.
+Relevant clinical outcome data after the day of point prevalence, including duration of mechanical ventilation of ICU length of stay, were not collected.
 Alcohol and nicotine dependence is widely acknowledged to be underreported 13.
-Finally, our data was derived using observational point prevalence methodology and dependent on patient demographic and opioid/sedation data on the day of data collections and had a high risk of selection bias.
+Furthermore, the data were derived using observational point prevalence methodology and were dependent on patient demographic and opioid/sedation data on the day of data collections, thus there may be a risk of selection bias.

 The proportion of opioid administration was high in patients in comparison to sedatives.
 Whether or not this is a consequence of recent guidelines [SCCM 2018] that recommend that pain is treated before considering sedation is difficult to establish 1.
 An assessment driven, protocol-based approach to pain and sedation management is recommended in PADIS 1.
-Such an approach was not evident in our findings that reported less than half of ICUs had interprofessional rounds, just over a third had general policies for sedation and analgesia, and very few ICUs with guidelines for weaning medications, and monitoring for signs of IWS.
+Such an approach was not evident in the findings that reported less than half of ICUs had interprofessional rounds, just over a third had general policies for sedation and analgesia, and very few ICUs with guidelines for weaning medications, and monitoring for signs of IWS.
 The lack of monitoring is contrary to the general view that during the reduction of sedative-analgesic medications, patients should be closely monitored for acute withdrawal phenomenon 14.
-Indeed, no ICUs use a validated IWS screening tool.
+Indeed, no ICUs used any validated withdrawal screening tool and there is currently no validated IWS screening tool for adult ICU.

 In this dataset, five different opioids were administered mainly by continuous infusion (alfentanil, fentanyl, morphine, remifentanil, and oxycodone).
 For ease of comparison, all were converted into fentanyl equivalence 11.
-Our findings suggest that the shorter acting the opioid is, the greater the fentanyl equivalence.
-Remifentanil’s median fentanyl equivalent was seven times greater, alfentanil 3.3 times more than fentanyl, morphine approximately equivalent and oxycodone appearing to be about half 15 .These findings align with opioid potency and µ receptor affinity where the higher the affinity, the greater the dose, the higher overall opioid exposure to patient and potential higher risk of IWS 16,17.
+The findings suggest that the shorter acting the opioid is, the greater the fentanyl equivalence.
+Remifentanil’s median fentanyl equivalent was 6.4 times greater, alfentanil 3.3 times more than fentanyl, morphine approximately equivalent and oxycodone appearing to be about half 15 .These findings align with opioid potency and µ receptor affinity where the higher the affinity, the greater the dose, the higher overall opioid exposure to patient and potential higher risk of IWS 16,17.